ChrisGVE/taskforge.nvim/prompt.md

    - The task interface can be positioned **left, right, or as a floating window**.
    - Custom key mappings allow users to **quickly navigate and modify tasks**.

-## 6. Configuration
+## 5. Configuration

-The configuration is defined in the `config.lua` files, that includes a `_default` dictionary which should be used as a guide for the implementation.
+The plugin configuration is defined in `config.lua`, in the `_default` dictionary which should be used as a requirement for the implementation.
 Below are some high level considerations about the options.

-- The determination of the current project, based on the folder neovim is launched, is based on options that allow various heuristics to be applied.
-The `project` dictionary includes:
+- `project` provides parameters of the heuristic used to determine the name of the current project based on the folder where neovim is launched, or when the CWD within neovim is changed.

   - `detection_methods` to let the user opt for the detection methods used.
   - `default_project` is the fallback name in case all fail.